-How to Use the BBB to Find the Right Insurance Company
+How to Use the BBB to Find an Insurance Company

 It can be tricky when shopping for insurance to try and choose the right insurance company.
 You can look at the reviews of customers and study the ratings given by insurance rating organizations such as A. M. Best or Fitch to discover how financially secure a company is to help you make this decision.
 Another helpful tool is to check out an insurance company’s record with the Better Business Bureau (BBB) to find out how a company handles and resolves customer complaints.